fripso/ngx-pops/README.md

 `destroy`
 - `Output: EventEmitter<any>` The destroy event emits after beforeDestroyFunction() resolves (if it exists) and triggers destruction of the component

 #### PopContainer

 `duration`
 - `number` Optional: Globally set time in ms after which autoHide() completes
+- `containerLabel` Optional: Set unique container label to use multiple containers in conjunction with each other.
+Defaults to 'default'

 ## License